-^a Has a spine also on left side near posterior end; possibly a new species ^b Very similar to the population described by Blatterer and Foissner (1988) from Australia, i.e., with more than four transverse cirri ^c Two forms occurred (sometimes in the same sample), one which is very similar to the Austrian type population and another which is less distinctly flattened and more distinctly oviform, ^c Two forms occurred (sometimes in the same sample), one which is very similar to the Austrian type population and another which is less distinctly flattened and more distinctly oviform, ^c Detailed description of Antarctic population in preparation ^c Description in Eigner and Foissner (1993), i.e, type location is Gough Island at a certain area or biotope is generally highly dependent on sampling intensity.
+^a Has a spine also on left side near posterior end; possibly a new species ^b Very similar to the population described by Blatterer and Foissner (1988) from Australia, i.e., with more than four transverse cirri ^c Two forms occurred (sometimes in the same sample), one which is very similar to the Austrian type population and another which is less distinctly flattened and more distinctly oviform, resembling Pseudoplaryophrya saltans; possibly a new species ^d Detailed description of Antarctic population in preparation ^e Description in Eigner and Foissner (1993), i.e., type location is Gough Island at a certain area or biotope is generally highly dependent on sampling intensity.
 However, a few peculiarities are evident and are discussed below in some detail.

-Table 2Main characteristics of

-the ciliate communities in cool

-temperate (Gough Island), sub-

-Antarctic (Marion Island), and

-Antarctic (South Orkney Islands,

-Antarctic Peninsula, South Victoria Land; Foissner 1996) sites.C/P ratio of colpodid/polyhymenophorid ciliates (Lüftenegger et
+Table 2 Main characteristics of the ciliate communities in cool temperate (Gough Island), sub-Antarctic (Marion Island), and Antarctic (South Orkney Islands, Antarctic Peninsula, South Victoria Land; Foissner 1996) sites.
+C/P ratio of colpodid/polyhymenophorid ciliates (Lüftenegger et al. 1985)

-al. 1985)